rdeioris/UnHID/README.md

 * Setting the color of lights of a gaming mouse
 * Injecting data in the virtual input system

+### Step0: checking everything is working with the UnHID Dashboard

+Once the plugin is installed (if you are using a gthub source release, just clone it into the directory Plugins/ of your C++ project and regenerate the solution) you will find the Dashboard in the Tools/Debug menu:

+The Dashboard shows all of the detected HID devices on your system and by clicking on "Connect" you can start receiving (or sending) messages ("reports" in HID slang).

+NOTE: operating systems have various protection mechanisms for keyboards and mice, so if you plan to interact with them read the notes [below](#-Dealing-with-security-limitations-on-keyboards-and-mice)

 ## Debug tools

 ## API

+## Dealing with security limitations on keyboards and mice

 ## Commercial Support